Domestic Abuse Support

 Poster from Wirral Ways:

-Wirral Family Safety Unit: Independent Domestic Violence Advisors will continue to offer telephone support to victims of domestic abuse, and to all victims where risk of ‘harmful practices’ needs to be explored (forced marriage, honour-based abuse and female genital mutilation (FGM).
+Wirral Family Safety Unit: Independent Domestic Violence Advisors will offer telephone support to victims of domestic abuse, and to all victims where risk of ‘harmful practices’ needs to be explored (forced marriage, honour-based abuse and female genital mutilation (FGM).
 Call an advisor on 0151 666 4914.

 Savera UK have published helpful information for individuals who are at risk of or victims of Domestic Abuse.
 It can be accessed by clicking here.